Data Visualization for Journalists: Stripping the Dread from the Graphics

 - One hour for the main presentation and questions.
 Sometimes presenters stay longer to answer additional questions from participants.

-This webinar is $37.50 for members of the Society of News Design (SND).
-Watch your member email to get details about the discount.
+This webinar is FREE for members of the Society for News Design (SND).
+Watch your member email to get details about the promocode to enroll for free.

 In this virtual classroom, participants can join in a seminar led by Poynter faculty and visiting faculty.
 This screencast includes live audio and a slideshow presentation in which participants can post questions and respond to poll questions posed by the host.